 1. Why is reformism the universal form of working class politics in developed capitalism?

-Marxists traditionally distinguish broadly two ideal types of class struggle: revolutionary class struggle in which the struggle is over the fundamental rules of the game (socialism vs. capitalism) and reformist class struggles in which struggle is over interests within a given set of basic rules of the game.
+Marxists traditionally distinguish broadly two ideal types of class struggle: revolutionary class struggle in which the struggle is over what game should be paid (socialism vs. capitalism) and reformist class struggles in which struggle is over the rules of a given game, capitalism.
 Corresponding to these forms of class struggle is a distinction in class formations: class formations organized around the tasks of revolutionary transformation, and class formations oriented towards reformist struggle.